Ants Pest Control & Extermination

 Roger’s Ants

 The single most effective step you can take to prevent ants in the home is to practice good hygiene.
 Don’t leave food out on the counter, even to thaw.
 Keep as much food as you can inside the fridge, including flour, tea and sugar.
 When you cook, wipe countertops more than once.
-Lift up items on the counter and wipe underneath.
+Lift items on the counter and wipe underneath.
 Sweep floors nightly.

 If you have pets that eat in the home, take up their food bowls when they are finished eating.
 Certain ants will swiftly swarm to pet food bowls.
 They may be so small you don’t even see them, but you’ll know when your pet eschews the food.